Over 300 metalworking projects exhibiting outstanding craftsmanship at the small end of the size scale.

 CHILDREN—Children under 12 must be supervised at all times by an adult.
 The displays are oriented more toward what would be of interest to an adult, and the display cases are raised so adult viewers don't have to bend over too far.
 Although supervised children are welcome, exposed machine tools in the working shop can be dangerous and the glass-enclosed displays are not generally of a nature that would appeal to kids unless they have an interest in building things.
 The museum, however, can be an inspiring place for young people with a desire to learn how tools are used and how things are made.
 Keep in mind the purpose of the foundation is to acknowledge and reward craftsmanship, which is not something generally appreciated until you get a little older.

 The on-line version of our museum offers us the chance to honor the work of many craftsmen world-wide without having to possess any more than photographs of their work.
 We do, however, also maintain a growing collection of actual examples of excellent craftsmanship at our new facility in Carlsbad, California.
 The Facility, which opened in February, 2011 includes a museum housing examples of the work of a number of the world's best craftsmen.
 We also maintain a growing collection of the most significant small machine tools of the past and present.
 The facility includes a well-equipped machine shop manned by volunteer craftsmen, making it possible for visitors to watch a machinist at work.
 This facility will also become a gathering place where the best craftsmen can share problems and solutions with others at their high skill level in hopes of advancing the level of work for all.
-Our book collection covers books on and by some of the best craftsmen and also includes books covering the use, care and history of tools.
-Both are now open to the public Monday, Tuesday, Friday and Saturday from 9 AM to 4 PM (Closed holidays).
-The museum is closed on Wednesdays and Thursdays except for group tours of 10 or more subject to prior arrangements.
+Our book collection features titles by some of the best craftsmen and also includes books covering the use, care and history of tools.
+Both are now open to the public Tuesday through Saturday from 9 AM to 4 PM (Closed holidays).
+Groups and clubs are welcome, but a heads-up regarding groups of over 10 people is appreciated so we can be sure to have enough docents on hand to serve you.
 Driving directions and a phone number can be found on our contact page.

 There are hundreds and hundreds of fine works of model engineering art on display.
 (Click photos to enlarge.)